-A further review will need to be undertaken during 2019/2020 to consider whether the current balance is sufficient to manage the financial risks going forward given the significant changes to local government funding including the proposed introduction of 75% business rates and the Council's longer term transformation programme.
+A further review will be undertaken during 2020/2021 to consider whether the current balance is sufficient to manage the financial risks going forward given COVID 19 and this will include an assessment of the Council's financial resilience.

-(c) Earmarked Reserves
+(d) Earmarked Reserves

-A review of current reserve requirements and known commitments against the Council's policies took place as part of the 2019/2020 General Fund Budget setting process.
+A review of current reserve requirements and known commitments against the Council's policies took place as part of the 2020/2021 General Fund Budget setting process.
+However, there will be a more comprehensive review over the next few months as the financial impact of Covid-19 becomes clearer.
+This review will take into account both short and medium term considerations.

-(d) Capital Outturn
+(e) Capital Outturn

-The capital outturn position in relation to the 2018/2019 Capital Programme is set out in the table below.
-This identifies a net underspend for the year amounting to £1.226 million resulting from a gross underspend on expenditure of £5.752 million and an under achievement on capital resources of £4.526 million.
+The capital outturn position in relation to the 2019/2020 Capital Programme is set out in the table below.
+This identifies a net underspend for the year amounting to £1.615 million resulting from a gross underspend on expenditure of £6.569 million and an under achievement on capital resources of £4.954 million.